aws/aws-sdk-js-v3/packages/endpoint-cache/README.md

 - uses `mnemonist/lru-cache` for storing the cache.
 - the `set` operation stores milliseconds elapsed since the UNIX epoch in Expires param based on CachePeriodInMinutes provided in Endpoint.
+- the `get` operation returns all un-expired endpoints with their Expires values.
-- the `get` operation returns a random un-expired endpoint.
+- the `getEndpoint` operation returns a randomly selected un-expired endpoint.